-In this article, We are going to deploy an Eth1 geth node on a Ubuntu 22.04 server.
+In this article, We are going to deploy an Eth1

-Eth1 nodes are still relevant even when you want to deploy an Eth2 (Ethereum 2.0) node that works in conjunction with Lighthouse Beacon but we’ll get to that momentarily.
+(Ethereum 2.0) node that works in conjunction with Lighthouse Beacon but we’ll get to that momentarily.
 Note that we are not going to use any PPA but rather we will download the source and essentially build binaries from it.

 You will also need Go lang installed before your can build Go-Ethereum from source code.
 The process is very simple and can be found here at official Go lang site: https://go.dev/doc/install